miccio-dk/smc_seminar_2019/seminar_paper/paper.md

 Thus, convolutional layers have been employed in a variational autoencoder in order to derive salient features from its compact representation in an unsupervised manner.

 [//]: # (depthmaps extraction)
-Digital renderings of the z-channel (also known as depth maps) of the 3D models in the HUTUBS dataset [@fabian_hutubs_2019] have been extracted, using the `pyrender` and `trimesh` packages for Python, and converted into 8-bit grayscale images.
+Digital renderings of the z-buffer (also known as depth maps) of the 3D models in the HUTUBS dataset [@fabian_hutubs_2019] have been extracted, using the `pyrender` and `trimesh` packages for Python, and converted into 8-bit grayscale images.
 For each of the 55 unique head meshes, the point of view has been placed on either side of the head, so as to show each pinna separately.

 [//]: # (processing and augmentation)